 It offers a different “look” than what the fish are used to seeing.

 What are some good places to fish the Jika Rig?
 You can fish them in the same types of areas you might otherwise fish a dropshot rig or a standard tube.
 Look for transitions in bottom composition, whether it’s a hard-to-soft bottom transition, sand-to-weed transition, or even a dark-to-light color change on the bottom.
 All of these areas tend to attract bass.

-The beauty of this rig is in it’s versatility.
-You can easily change out weights to adjust of the depth your fishing or your desired drop speed.
+The beauty of this rig is in its versatility.
+You can easily change out weights to adjust the depth of your fishing or your desired drop speed.
 It can be fished on a spinning rod or a baitcasting rod, depending on your personal preference.